LHC Group (NASDAQ:LHCG) Issues Q1 2022 Earnings Guidance

 LHC Group (NASDAQ:LHCG – Get Rating) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided EPS guidance of $1.000-$1.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.330.
 The company issued revenue guidance of $560 million-$580 million, compared to the consensus revenue estimate of $601.18 million.LHC Group also updated its FY 2022 guidance to $5.600-$6.000 EPS.

+LHC Group (NASDAQ:LHCG – Get Rating) last released its quarterly earnings data on Wednesday, February 23rd.
+The health services provider reported $1.26 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.32 by ($0.06).
+The firm had revenue of $583.40 million for the quarter, compared to the consensus estimate of $582.44 million.
+LHC Group had a net margin of 5.21% and a return on equity of 10.72%.
+The company’s revenue was up 9.6% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $1.40 EPS.
+On average, equities analysts expect that LHC Group will post 5.76 EPS for the current year.

-In related news, EVP Nicholas Gachassin III sold 800 shares of the business’s stock in a transaction dated Thursday, December 16th.
+In other LHC Group news, EVP Nicholas Gachassin III sold 800 shares of the business’s stock in a transaction on Thursday, December 16th.
 The stock was sold at an average price of $125.25, for a total value of $100,200.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Insiders own 4.40% of the company’s stock.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+4.40% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in LHCG.
-Morgan Stanley raised its stake in LHC Group by 89.3% during the second quarter.
-Morgan Stanley now owns 106,223 shares of the health services provider’s stock valued at $21,271,000 after buying an additional 50,117 shares in the last quarter.
-LPL Financial LLC raised its stake in LHC Group by 12.2% during the third quarter.
-LPL Financial LLC now owns 5,693 shares of the health services provider’s stock valued at $893,000 after buying an additional 619 shares in the last quarter.
-Barclays PLC raised its stake in LHC Group by 7.4% during the fourth quarter.
-Barclays PLC now owns 55,698 shares of the health services provider’s stock valued at $7,644,000 after buying an additional 3,817 shares in the last quarter.
-Goldman Sachs Group Inc. raised its stake in LHC Group by 18.7% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 134,266 shares of the health services provider’s stock valued at $18,425,000 after buying an additional 21,156 shares in the last quarter.
-Finally, MML Investors Services LLC raised its position in shares of LHC Group by 16.7% during the 4th quarter.
-MML Investors Services LLC now owns 2,975 shares of the health services provider’s stock worth $408,000 after purchasing an additional 425 shares during the period.
-Hedge funds and other institutional investors own 91.30% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of LHCG.
+Amalgamated Bank raised its stake in shares of LHC Group by 0.4% in the fourth quarter.
+Amalgamated Bank now owns 22,366 shares of the health services provider’s stock valued at $3,069,000 after buying an additional 88 shares during the period.
+MetLife Investment Management LLC raised its stake in shares of LHC Group by 0.5% in the fourth quarter.
+MetLife Investment Management LLC now owns 26,223 shares of the health services provider’s stock valued at $3,599,000 after buying an additional 133 shares during the period.
+MML Investors Services LLC raised its stake in shares of LHC Group by 16.7% in the fourth quarter.
+MML Investors Services LLC now owns 2,975 shares of the health services provider’s stock valued at $408,000 after buying an additional 425 shares during the period.
+Glenmede Trust Co.
+NA raised its stake in shares of LHC Group by 12.3% in the fourth quarter.
+Glenmede Trust Co.
+NA now owns 5,361 shares of the health services provider’s stock valued at $735,000 after buying an additional 586 shares during the period.
+Finally, LPL Financial LLC raised its stake in shares of LHC Group by 12.2% in the third quarter.
+LPL Financial LLC now owns 5,693 shares of the health services provider’s stock valued at $893,000 after buying an additional 619 shares during the period.
+91.30% of the stock is currently owned by institutional investors and hedge funds.

-LHC Group, Inc provides post-acute health care services to patients through its home nursing agencies, hospices and long-term acute care hospitals.
-The company operates through the following business segments: Home Health Services, Hospice Services, Home & Community-Based Services, Facility-Based Services and Healthcare Innovations.
+LHC Group, Inc, a health care provider, specializes in the post-acute continuum of care primarily for Medicare beneficiaries in the United States.
+It operates through five segments: Home Health Services, Hospice Services, Home and Community-Based Services, Facility-Based Services, and Healthcare Innovations (HCI).

 - Get a free copy of the StockNews.com research report on LHC Group (LHCG)